okfde/froide/docs/about.rst

 About
 =====

-Froide was designed to mimic the functionality of `What do they know <http://whatdotheyknow.com>`_ – a Freedom of Information portal in the UK written in Ruby on Rails 2.3.
-At the time when a German FoI portal was needed, the general FoI solution forked from WDTK called `Alaveteli <http://alaveteli.org>`_ was hard to install and not ready for reuse.
-That's why Froide was developed as a fresh start, fully internationalized and configurable written in Django 1.3 to power `Frag den Staat <https://fragdenstaat.de>`_.
+Froide is a Freedom of Information portal software written in Python with Django 1.5.

 Development Goals
 -----------------